peijunz/ipynb2pelican/README.md

 # [ipynb2pelican](https://github.com/peijunz/ipynb2pelican) Plugin

 The [ipynb2pelican](https://github.com/peijunz/ipynb2pelican) plugin provides markup for Jupyter/IPython notebooks in pelican, so `.ipynb` files are recognized as a valid filetype for an article.

 ## MetaCell
-The project is inspired by [pelican-ipynb](https://github.com/danielfrg/pelican-ipynb), but do things the other way: MetaCell (i.e. Metadata Cell).
+The project is a simple rewrite of [pelican-ipynb](https://github.com/danielfrg/pelican-ipynb), with MetaCell (MetadataCell) idea introduced.
+The idea is later adopted in danielfrg/pelican-ipynb#92.

 With MetaCell, there is NO need to create another metadata file, or edit ipynb externally.
 Everything is inside Jupyter Notebook!

 Exact Idea of MetaCell is: